mathisdrn/DS---Reporting/README.md

 This can be overcome in several ways :
 - use hardcoded path : it gives you the freedom of your project's structure (not recommended)
-- give path as parameter of your notebooks (used in this notebook)
+- give path as parameter of your notebooks (used in this example)
 - use relative path and set Reporter at the same level in the tree structure as the notebooks you are executing (temp folder can be located anywhere)) :

 ***Project folder***